dimanech/atlas-guide/README.md

 ## Contributing

 You are welcome for ideas, help and of course code contributing.

-We have git hooks with all validation.
-Please install it manually on first time by run `npm run copyhooks`.
+Please see CONTRIBUTING for more details.

 ## License